Today's Articles

 The National Association of Blacks in Criminal Justice is Formed

-This organization works on the requirements, interests, and contributions of Blacks and other nonwhites as they relate to the administration of equal justice.
+This organization works on the requirements, interests, and contributions of Blacks and other nonwhites relating to the administration of equal justice.
 The NABCJ started at a conference on "Blacks and the Criminal Justice System" at the University of Alabama in February 1974.
 The conference created a committee to establish the NABCJ.
 Over the years, a substantial portion of their membership has come from representatives of the criminal justice process.
-A major asset of the association can be found in its state and local chapters.
+A significant asset of the association can be found in its state and local chapters.

-The NABCJ provides an action-oriented vehicle for initiating constructive change within the criminal justice system.
-The NABCJ provides thousands of volunteer service hours to the communities in which its membership works.
-Through regional and state conferences, they supply countless hours of in-service training to increase professionalism in criminal justice.
+The NABCJ is an action-oriented vehicle for initiating constructive change within the criminal justice system.
+It provides thousands of volunteer service hours to the communities in which its membership works.
+Through regional and state conferences, it supplies countless hours of in-service training to increase professionalism in criminal justice.

-All national, state, and local officers and board directors are volunteers who serve with no monetary compensation whatsoever from the association.
+All national, state, and local officers and board directors are volunteers who serve without any monetary compensation from the association.
 The NABCJ is located in Durham, NC.

 Reference: